 This is the most direct concept concerning the idea of limitations, and yet even within this concept no mechanism of limitation has been proposed.
 Turek and Geisler mention this concept twice, first as genetic limits supported only by vague anecdotes about dog breeders and experimental flies, and then as “molecular isolation,” supported by reference to a perceived lack of ‘transitional proteins.’
 It’s not clear why the writers in question expect scientists to have access to the DNA of common ancestors among orders, families, or even genera when those ancestors have been dead for hundreds of thousands of years—but this is possibly nothing more malicious than a simple misunderstanding on their part.
 For a cited, technical discussion of this talk of barriers, see this page.

 It is of course true that evolutionary theory contains no account of abiogenesis.
 Evolution and abiogenesis are separate phenomena, which are largely studied separately.
 Abiogenesis concerns the origin of life from non-life.
-Evolution concerns what happens over time in any system wherein there is competition and imperfect replication (e.g. biological reproduction in any given ecosystem).
+Evolution concerns what happens over time in any system wherein there are finite varied resources and imperfect replication (e.g. biological reproduction in any given ecosystem).

 Geisler, Norman L., and Frank Turek.
 “New Life Forms: From the Goo to You via the Zoo?”
 I Don’t Have Enough Faith to Be an Atheist.
 Wheaton, IL: Crossway, 2007.
 137-67.
 Print.